Humantay Lagoon: A Turquoise Mirror High in the Andes

 HUMANTAY LAGOON: A Turquoise Mirror High in the Andes

-Where is the Humantay Lagoon located?
+Where is Humantay Lagoon?

 Humantay Lagoon is located in the Anta province of Cusco, at the foot of Nevado Humantay, part of the Vilcabamba mountain range.
 It is a popular destination for hikers on the famous Salkantay Trek, one of the most spectacular routes leading to Machu Picchu.